 - Augmented business agility and resiliency through reduced dependence on manual processing

 Logistics and manufacturing are two industries where real-time data warehousing can have a big impact on operations.
 For example, a manufacturer may want to know about a faulty component as soon as it is installed to initiate a recall or initiate preventive measures, or logistics providers could analyze shipment data to better prepare for demand spikes and optimize routes.

 Organizations dealing with large volumes of data—internet-based businesses that process millions of credit card transactions every month, for example—need to manage all that information.
 Data Warehouses are specifically designed to deal with massive amounts of data quickly and reliably, which makes them an essential tool for analysis purposes.

 Traditional data processing systems like relational databases simply can’t cope with such quantities of data.
 They also lack necessary features such as security and database indexing, which significantly increases latency times during both writing and reading operations.

 Also read: Top Big Data Tools & Software 2021

-Data warehousing allows businesses to understand past data performance to develop effective plans; it provides companies with historical information they can refer back to later when making important business decisions.
+Data warehousing allows businesses to understand past data performance to develop effective plans and provides historical information they can refer back to later when making important business decisions.
+Data warehouses are designed to store massive amounts of structured and unstructured data for analysis and business intelligence, providing a holistic and historical record and serving as the enterprise’s “single source of truth.”
 A successful data warehouse strategy helps businesses understand exactly where they stand today and set measurable benchmarks that can drive long-term growth.